 Chicks need a soft, comfy place to live.
 In the first week, their feet can sometimes have a hard time gripping.
-So, you may want to lay down newspaper or paper towels for the first few days.
+Because of this, it is not a good idea to use slippery materials, like newspapers.

 After that, switch to a 4-6 inch deep layer of shavings.
 As their name implies, hardwood shavings are too tough for chicks.
 We recommend pinewood shavings or a hay/straw mix.

 One of the most important things chicks need is a constant source of clean, fresh water.
 We recommend our OverEZ high-capacity waterer.
 The completely enclosed waterer keeps water clean and fresh, and the nipple drinking system keeps the brooder dry.

 The OverEZ Chicken Waterer holds 12 gallons of water and allows 3 chickens to drink at one time.

 Chickens need to be kept warm as they grow and develop their feathers.
 You will need a light to hang over the brooder to provide the warmth they need.
 As the chicks grow and need less heat, you can adjust the height of the lamp.

 Chicks have different nutritional needs than adult chickens, so make sure to have a feed that is made specifically for them.
 Look for chick grower rations with protein, vitamins, and minerals.
 Generally, crumbles are easier for chicks to eat.